 Often, CMPA will develop when you first introduce cow’s milk into your baby’s diet – either in formula or solid food.
 This means if you’re breastfeeding, your new-born is less likely to be affected by CMPA.
 Though some babies will occasionally react to the milk protein from their mum’s diet.

 CMPA is one of the most common allergies among children, but it is still very rare.
-According to the NHS, CMPA affects around 7% of babies under 1, and nearly all babies outgrow the allergy before their 6th birthday.
+According to the NHS, CMPA affects around 7% of babies under one year old, and nearly all babies outgrow the allergy before their 6th birthday.

 Types of Cow’s Milk Protein Allergy

 There are two types of Cow’s Milk Protein Allergy that can cause different reactions depending on your baby’s immune system:

 - Immediate CMPA (IgE-mediated).
 This is caused by the immunoglobulin E antibody and produces symptoms within minutes of your baby digesting cow’s milk.